ArdanaCLM/ardana-dev-tools/README.md

 If no arguments are specified it will run the cloud-setup.yml playbook against the cloud; if you don't want to run the ardana-init command again, you can specify the --skip-ardana-init option.

+#### run-cobbler

+The ardana-dev-tools/bin/run-cobbler script can be used to exercise and validate the cobbler based re-imaging process in a virtual environment.

+To do this the run-cobbler script brings up the specified cloud's nodes as normal using Vagrant, and installs the specified Cloud version on the deployer, and configures the cloud's input model.
+However at that point it modifies the servers.yml of the input model to specify the desired distro for the relevant nodes, and then kicks off a bm-reimage for those nodes, using libvirt hackery (via the virsh command line tool) to modify the definitions of all but the deployer VM such that they reboot into network boot (PXE) mode and get re-imaged by the active bm-reimage play, after which the run-cobbler script verifies that all the re-imaged nodes have been successfully re-imaged with the specified distribution.

+NOTE: Currently the run-cobbler script doesn't try to deploy a cloud on the re-imaged nodes, though recent changes to how the cloud is managed (to eliminate the reliance on Vagrant for generating ansible inventory) should make that possible.

+#### run-update

+The ardana-dev-tools/bin/run-update script can be used to test updating a Cloud with new Ardana software packages, either just updating between existing cloudsources, e.g. from Devel to Staging, or optionally including override packages built from Ardana repos cloned beside the ardana-dev-tools clone, e.g. to test candidate Gerrit patches.

+#### run-upgrade

+The ardana-dev-tools/bin/run-upgrade script can be used to test upgrading a Cloud with new Ardana software packages, either just upgrading between SOC8 (or HOS8) to Cloud9, either released (Pool+Updates), Devel or Staging cloudsoruces, optionally including override packages built from Ardana repos cloned beside the ardana-dev-tools clone, e.g. to test candidate Gerrit patches for either Cloud8 or Cloud9 to verify correct operation within the upgrade process.

 ## Deploying manually